CyberMonitor/orquestra-docs/v1/content/tutorials/solve-max-cut-with-qaoa.md

 Quantum Approximate Optimization Algorithm (QAOA) is a variational quantum algorithm which allows to solve combinatorial optimization problems.
 We'll make a very high-level overview of only those parts of QAOA that we need for this tutorial.
 If you're interested in a more detailed description of QAOA you can read either [the original paper](https://arxiv.org/abs/1411.4028) or [this article](https://www.mustythoughts.com/Quantum-Approximate-Optimization-Algorithm-Explained.html).

-In order to solve such problem we need to go through the following steps:
+In order to solve such a problem we need to go through the following steps:

 1. Translate our problem into an Ising Hamiltonian
 2. Prepare QAOA ansatz